 *To read my review of xXx: Return of Xander Cage, please click here

 #2: The Bye Bye Man: I give this movie credit for an interesting premise of a being that takes hold of you the more you say his name or think about him, and that’s about all the credit it deserves.
-The Bye Bye Man has some of the worst acting ever put in a wide release film, leading to a lot of scenes that are suppose to be scary that end up making you laugh uncontrollably.
-Filled with horrible pacing problems, The Bye Bye Man is just plain boring for the first half of the movie, setting up for scares that never come.
+The Bye Bye Man has some of the worst acting ever put in a wide release film.
+This leads to a lot of scenes that are suppose to be scary that end up making you laugh uncontrollably.
+Filled with horrible pacing problems, The Bye Bye Man is just plain boring for the first half of the movie.
+Moreover, it sets up for scares that never come.
 Then, the movie falls into complete lunacy that might be worth your time late at night after many, many adult beverages.
 I foresee this film having a cult following in a few years, full of people that watch it ironically.

 Rotten Tomatoes Critics’ Score: 22%

 *To read my review of The Bye Bye Man, please click here

 #1: Underworld: Blood Wars: Can this franchise just end, please?
 Underworld: Blood Wars is a tiresome, lousy movie that is neither good enough to enjoy nor cheesy enough to enjoy sarcastically like The Bye Bye Man.
 The movie is full of scenes of characters talking with zero emotion, putting you to sleep with every passing moment.
 The one character you may care about, Kate Beckinsale’s Selene, is relegated to doing practically nothing during the film, leading the film to make us try to care about Theo James and other side character’s whose motivations lead to absolutely nothing.
 You might enjoy this movie a tad if you were a massive fan of the franchise so far.
 But, otherwise Blood Wars is incomprehensible schlock that has zero payoff.